College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 The FDA (U.S. Food and Drug Administration) has given 23andme full permission to supply customers with reports on their genetic risk of certain diseases.

-These include Alzheimer’s, and Parkinson’s.
-And for females, it can detect if they have an increased risk of developing breast cancer.
-At the time of writing, the health test has over 75 reports with more being added by the company.
+These include Alzheimer’s and Parkinson’s.
+For females, it can detect if they have an increased risk of developing breast cancer.
+At the time of writing, the health test has over 75 reports, with more being added by the company.

 The ancestry reports give customers access to information about their ancestors.